Zakrzewiaczek/Zakrzewiaczek/README.md

-- 👋 Hi, I’m @Zakrzewiaczek
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning also programming
+Hi!, I'm Zakrzewiaczek
+I program in C (Arduino) /C# and I some powershell.
-- 📫 You can reach me by writing to the address k.zakrzewiaczek@gmail.com
+You can contact me by email j.zakrzewiaczek@gmail.com

-😀😀